-"It would be pretty rough to go a whole month without going on any dates”, Denis admitted.
+"It would be pretty rough going a whole month with no dates”, Denis admitted.
 “I wouldn’t mind saving the cash, though.
 And with all the free time I’ll have, I could learn how to play guitar or something."

 "I’m not just talking about going on dates”, said Ron, his idea taking shape in his mind, now ready to be unveiled.
 "A total boycott.
 We don't talk to them, except when absolutely necessary.
 And absolutely necessary doesn’t mean what it usually means, like to get a phone number.
 We ignore them completely.
 We focus on our needs and desires that come from north of the belt.
 For one month, women won't exist to us.
 And I’m betting we become better men because of it."